-Followlocallock-out/tag-outprocedure.
+Followlocal lock-out/tag-out procedure.
 Compressors must be depressurized before attempting to do any work on them.
 Failure to comply may result in serious injury, death and/or damage to equipment.

-- 1. Ensure disconnect switches are in the OFF position for the compressor unit and oil pump motor starter, if equipped. - 2.
-If hubs are already installed on motor shaft and compressor shaft, proceed to Drive Center Member Installation and Alignment procedure. - 3.
-If coupling assembly is already assembled, the lock nuts are not torqued.
+- Ensure disconnect switches are in the OFF position for the compressor unit and oil pump motor starter, if equipped. - 2.
+If hubs are already installed on motor shaft and compressor shaft, proceed to Drive Center Member Installation and Alignment procedure. - If coupling assembly is already assembled, the lock nuts are not torqued.
 Remove lock nuts and bolts securing hubs to disc packs.
 Remove both hubs.
 Leave the disc packs attached to center member. - 4.
 Clean hub bores and shafts.
 Remove any nicks or burrs.
-Measure bore and shaft diameters to ensure proper fitment.
-The keys should have a snug sideto-side fit in the keyway with a small clearance over the top.
+If bore is tapered, check for good contact pattern.
+If bore is straight, measure bore and shaft diameters to ensure proper fitment.
+The keys should have a snug side-to-side fit in the keyway with a small clearance over the top.